Multi-instance releases

 To use multi-instance releases:

-• You must be using Source Control to protect apps.
+- You must be using Source Control to protect apps and workflows.

-• Each instance must be running self-hosted Retool 3.252 or later.
+- For self-hosted instances, each instance must be running version 3.252 or later.

 1. Create a manifest

 Each instance needs its own manifest file stored in the manifests/ directory of the Source Control repository.
-The manifest determines the version of the app that is published on the instance.
+The manifest determines the version of apps and workflows that are published on the instance.
 You create and manage manifests in your organization's Source Control settings.

 To create a manifest: